Call4Cloud | MMP-C | Autopilot | Device Preparation

 9. Blocking with Applocker Store apps

-As I was describing in the previous parts, using Applocker to restrict the launch of executables is always nice but using it to block Store UWP apps is also a very good option.
-I opened my own call4cloud.nl website and copied the msstore Applocker XML file and replaced the one I got in Intune
+As I described in the previous parts, using Applocker to restrict the launch of executables is always nice, but blocking Store UWP apps is also a very good option.
+I opened my own call4cloud.nl website and copied the msstore Applocker XML file, and replaced the one I got in Intune

 Restricting or blocking access to the Microsoft Store (call4cloud.nl)